Pansho721/STPproject/README.md

 ## Funcionality:
 At root you can select what are you: Client or Administrator.

-For Administrator you have to Login, the creation of a Admin have to be done at shell with Django.
+For Administrator you have to Login, the creation of an Admin have to be done at shell with Django.
 From Administrator you can create a new dish or modify an existing dish.

 For Client you don't have to login.